Handbook of the Mammals of the World: Volume 3: Primates (published in April 2013)

-The Handbook of the Mammals of the World Volume 4: Sea Mammals (published in July 31, 2014)
+Volume 4: Sea Mammals (published in July 2014)

 The fourth volume is devoted to marine mammals, which include the largest mammals on earth, the whales, as well as dolphins, ear seals, walrus, earless seals, dugongs, and manatees.
 It covers 19 families and the details to the taxonomy, range, habitat, reproduction, behavior, and conservation status of 128 species.
 The 30 colour plates are created by Toni Llobet.

 Groups covered in this volume are: